Budget App

 Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

-Lead UX Research & Design (solo)
+Lead UXR & Design (solo)

 Figma